 AHPA 6304 Healthcare Management (4:4:0) This lecture series informs and prepares the graduate for basic clinical office or hospital practice management.
 Discussion emphasizes reimbursement issues, coding/billing procedures, licensing and authorization of privileges that are exclusive to physician assistant practice.
 The impact of socioeconomic issues and healthcare delivery systems are also explored.
-ISBN: 1-56793-277-0
+ISBN: 978-1-5679-3277-5

 AHPA 6306 Medical Psychology (3:3:0) This lecture series analyzes acute and chronic psychiatric diseases frequently encountered in primary care clinical practice.
 It also explores personality development, child development, normative responses to stress, psychosomatic manifestations of illness and injury, sexuality, responses to death and dying and basic counseling techniques.
 Adherence to the concepts of privilege and confidentiality in communicating with patients and a commitment to the patient's welfare is stressed.
 The course will apply interviewing techniques, developed in AHPA 5310 - Medical Interviewing, to the approach to the patient with a psychiatric illness.
-ISBN: 978-0-07-143860-5; ISBN: 0-8385-4333-2
+ISBN: 978-1-5856-2400-3; ISBN: 978-0-0714-3860-5; ISBN: 0-8385-4333-2

 AHPA 6404 Master Project Track (4:4:0) This course is taught during the grand rounds held at the completion of each clerkship and includes a research and writing project.
 The basics of biomedical research are explored prior to the writing phase.
 Students are instructed on the techniques necessary to search and interpret the medical literature and its application to patient care.
 Students prepare and submit a manuscript for evaluation.
 The document must be informative, established from published evidence based research and stress current and operational knowledge of new medical findings.
 Throughout the clinical year during grand rounds at the end of each clinical rotation, the students are instructed and monitored in the stages of developing a text suitable for publication.
 No textbook is required.

 AHPA 6501 Clinical Medicine V (5:4:2) This lecture series explores specialized and tertiary healthcare.
 Students learn the importance of the relationship between primary care practice and specialty practices.
 Areas of study include medical specialties, surgical specialties, and emergency medicine.
 Technical healthcare in sophisticated, research and teaching hospitals is evaluated.
 This course prepares the student for clinical clerkships.
 Discussions address appropriate protocol, behavior and dress within the clinical setting.
 Weekly workshops enable students to learn and perform procedures that are essential to clinical practice.
 Students perform histories and physical examinations and develop further case presentation skills.
 A summative evaluation of clinical skills will be administered near the end of the clinical curriculum.
-PACKRAT (Physician Assistant Clinical Knowledge Rating and Assessment Tool) will be administered as a summative evaluation at the end of the didactic phase, and then administered again at the end of the clinical phase to document the students' progress in developing a medical data base.
+PACKRAT (Physician Assistant Clinical Knowledge Rating and Assessment Tool) will be administered as a formative evaluation at the end of the didactic phase, and then administered again at the end of the clinical phase to document the students' progress in developing a medical data base.
 Case studies and patient education are incorporated into the teaching process.
-ISBN: 9780071410243; ISBN: 9780874934618; ISBN: 9780874935288; ISBN: 9780874934960; ISBN: 9780781770767
+ISBN: 978-0-0714-1025-0; ISBN: 978-0-0714-2315-1